nodejs/node/doc/guides/backporting-to-release-lines.md

 hint: and commit the result with 'git commit'
 ```

-* Make the required changes to remove the conflicts, and then commit the
+* Make the required changes to remove the conflicts, add the files to the index
-  changes.
-That can be done with `git commit`.
+  using `git add`, and then commit the changes.
+That can be done with
+  `git commit`.
 * The commit message should be as close as possible to the commit message on the
   master branch, unless the commit has to be different due to dependencies that
   are not present in the targeted release line.
 The only exception is that the